CertHE/BA in Theology and Christian Leadership

 For more information on any of the courses we offer including details on modules, please click on the link below or get in touch with us.

-Please note, application deadlines for all Undergraduate courses is Friday 5th August 2022.
+Please note, application deadlines for all Undergraduate courses is at the end of August 2022.

 Distance Learning Options